Kisaku, San Mateo

 Tofu Agedashi ($4) deep fried tofu was excellent.
 Very lightly fried, thin batter, very good sauce.

-ChaWan Mushi ($5) requires ordering 2 as they are freshly steamed for you.
+ChaWan Mushi ($7) requires ordering 2 sometimes, as they are freshly steamed for you.
 A fine mixture of egg, veggies, mushrooms, seafood steamed in tasty broth.
+Be patient, as it takes a while to arrive.

 Shioyaki Saba Dinner ($10) with miso soup and rice was very good.
 The fish was grilled and came out very moist unlike most places.
 Salad was forgettable.